vstojkovic/bugle/README.md

 implemented".
 The truth is that I've never even played Conan Exiles in co-op mode, ever, and I don't really have anyone to try it with.
 I intend to implement this, but first I'll need some help from a volunteer.
+* **Localization.** BUGLE is currently available only in English.
+I need to add support for other languages.
+* **Tooltips.** It's not always obvious what some of the user interface elements mean.
+I need to add tooltips that explain them.
 * **Support for other platforms.** Right now, I'm building BUGLE only for Windows, and it works only with Steam.
 Ideally, I would like it to support Conan Exiles when installed from a different game store, and I would also like to offer support for Linux.
 However, I'll need help from volunteers to